-Resealing a Grant of Probate or Letters of Administration is relevant when a person has passed away and owned assets in multiple Australian states.
+Resealing a Grant of Probate or Letters of Administration is relevant when a person has passed away, and their deceased estate includes assets across multiple Australian states.

-Nowadays, it has become increasingly common for people to own assets in different States and Territories across Australia, as well as overseas.
-As a result, multiple Grants of Probate or Letters of Administration may be needed to deal with assets of an estate held in different places.
+This is becoming increasingly relevant, as more people own assets and property across different States and Territories of Australia, as well as overseas.
+If this is the case for the deceased's estate, multiple Grants of Probate or Letters of Administration may be needed to deal with assets of an estate held in different places.

-To streamline this process and avoid the Executor or Administrator needing to make the same application in different jurisdictions, each Australian State and Territory has a process to “reseal” a Grant of Probate or Letters of Administration made in a different State or Territory.
+To streamline this process and avoid the person appointed as Executor or Administrator needing to make applications for the same legal document in different jurisdictions- each Australian State and Territory has a process to “reseal” a Grant of Probate or Letters of Administration made in a different State or Territory.

-The document looks very similar to a regular Grant of Probate or Letters of Administration.
-It will have the stamp of the relevant Supreme Court and be signed by the Registrar of the Probate office.
-Depending on the format of the original grant and how you submitted the grant to the court, the resealed grant will have the stamp of the original court, as well as the court where the grant was resealed, and be viewed as one original document.
+The legal document looks very similar to a regular Grant of Probate or Letters of Administration.
+It will have the stamp of the relevant Supreme Court and be signed by the Registrar of the Probate office to make it legally valid.
+Depending on the format of the original probate grant and how you submitted the grant to the court, the resealed probate grant will have the stamp of the original court, as well as the court where the grant was resealed, and be viewed as one original document.